H6NTechnologies/H6NSDK/README.md

 **Why is this repository public?**

-At H6N, we do not believe in ìsecurity by obscurity -- the security of our software should not depend on keeping secrets from an adversary.
-As such, we donít see any purpose in keeping this project private.
+At H6N, we do not believe in ‚Äúsecurity by obscurity -- the security of our software should not depend on keeping secrets from an adversary.
+As such, we don‚Äôt see any purpose in keeping this project private.
 In fact, we believe there are advantages to publishing it, particularly for our customers.

 Please feel free to add this repository to your project as a git submodule, or,  better yet, to incorporate it into your continuous integration system!